New York’s dairy cows produce enough milk each year to fill almost 3,000 Olympic-size pools.

 New York’s dairy farmers produce not only milk but also feed for those cows, including corn.
 Most often, the entire corn plant is harvested, ground, and fermented to make corn silage, a staple of many cows’ diets.

-Benjamin Lehman ’21 analyzes the corn that dairy farmers grow to support their herds, delivering insights that support farmers in maximizing their corn yields.
+Benjamin Lehman ’21, a Rawlings Cornell Presidential Research Scholar, analyzes the corn that dairy farmers grow to support their herds, delivering insights that support farmers in maximizing their corn yields.

 The shift toward raising homegrown corn is part of an effort toward greater dairy farm sustainability.
 The bulk and weight of corn silage—including the husks, stalks, leaves, and ears—makes it costly and impractical to ship from elsewhere.
 Growing corn on-site cuts costs, shrinks the environmental footprint of dairy farming, and also means that the corn can be fertilized with the dairy cows’ manure—all of which contribute to a farm’s self-reliance.